Business Management and Leadership (with Foundation Year)

 Careers / Further study

-Bristol has a strong local labour market and employers highly value and recognise our courses and students.
+Bristol has a strong local labour market and employers highly value our courses and students.

-The broad nature of the degree and specialism in Leadership brings diverse opportunities in this field with students securing roles with multinationals and on graduate training programmes in both the public, private and voluntary sectors.
+Our students secure roles with multinationals and on graduate training programmes in the public, private and voluntary sectors.

 Full time course